YruamaLairba/midiUsbPedalboard/README.md

 2. Get additional librairies

    All following libraries can be installed from the librairies manager :

    * MIDIUSB
    * Adafruit GFX
    * Adafruit SSD1306

 3. Open and build midiPedalboard.ino and load into the board.

-##Component and pin layout
+## Component and pin layout

-###Component for the configuration interface
+### Component for the configuration interface
 * a 128x64 SSD1306 screen, SPI version,
 * a rotary encoder and 2 condensator for debouncing.
 Connect condensators beetween ground and each output of the rotary encoder.
 Mine are 100nf but the value is not really important.
 * 2 momentary push button, one for "ok", the other for "cancel"

-###Foot control part
+### Foot control part
-* 4 momentary (normally open) switch. i recommend footswitch with soft touch
+* 4 momentary (normally open) switch. i recommend footswitch with soft touch.
 * 4 leds. they are used to show footswitch status.
 * 4 resistance, put each of them in serie with led to limits their current
 * An expression pedal ;). you may also need a female jack connector. a switched connector is better because it can avoid "floating input" when no expression pedal is connected.

-###Pin layout
+### Pin layout
 Most of pins are in setup.h and can be changed.
 Exception are :

 * MOSI of the arduino, connected to the data input of the SSD1306 screen